MarcStan/email-relay/Readme.md

 # Limitations

-* CC/BCC are lost for relayed emails (but are visible in the blob storage)
+* CC/BCC are lost for relayed emails (but are visible in the blob storage if enabled)
 * inline content is **currently not supported** (all media will be sent as regular attachments)
 * Reply all/to multiple doesn't work, as each email goes through your domain, so only one recipient at a time is possible
 * you can only use one email account as the sender/recipient for all emails (set via `EmailRelayTarget`)